chaos-wanderer/enhanced-inventory-system/README.md

 • Developed for learning purposes only — not intended for real-world use

 Note: The application does not fully handle all invalid or unexpected user inputs.
 Input validation is limited and assumes correct usage.

+TODO: Refactor the code by breaking down the UI, create InventoryController to handle request from UI and InventoryService